pranavpr/cardinfo.github.io/_posts/2019-12-22-hsbc-year-end-offer-unlimited-cashback-on-spends.md

 > HSBC: Congratulations for a successful registration!
 You are on your way to accelerated cashback benefits.
 Holidays, shopping, dining & festivities for the new year are even more special with your HSBC Credit Card.
 Click https://hsbc.co.in/offers for other offers that will add cheer to your celebrations!

 Note that for international transactions, a forex markup fee of 3.5% + GST is charged which overshadows this cashback benefit.
 Hence I wouldn't recommend to use this offer for the same, unless you don't have [other better cards with low forex markup](/best-credit-cards-in-india-with-low-forex-currency-markup-for-international-travel-spends/).

+_Are you going to use this offer on your HSBC Credit Card?
+Let me know in comments below._